monapasan/apache-spark-job-server-with-web-app/README.md

-# apache spark job server with webapp #
+# apache spark job server with web server #
   A very simple example of word count job(See example in https://github.com/spark-jobserver/spark-jobserver).
   Input from a form will launch job WordCountExample.
 A json response will appear, once job is done.